skywalker323/pages/127_word_ladder__medium.md

 # 127 Word Ladder – Medium

 ### Problem:

-Given two words (beginWord and endWord), and a dictionary’s word list, find the length of shortest transformation sequence from beginWord to endWord, such that:
+Given two words \(beginWord and endWord\), and a dictionary’s word list, find the length of shortest transformation sequence from beginWord to endWord, such that:

 Only one letter can be changed at a time
 Each intermediate word must exist in the word list
 For example,

 Given:
 beginWord = "hit"
 endWord = "cog"
-wordList = ["hot","dot","dog","lot","log"]
+wordList = \["hot","dot","dog","lot","log"\]

-As one shortest transformation is "hit" -> "hot" -> "dot" -> "dog" -> "cog", return its length 5.
+As one shortest transformation is "hit" -&gt; "hot" -&gt; "dot" -&gt; "dog" -&gt; "cog",
+return its length 5.

 Note:

 Return 0 if there is no such transformation sequence.
 All words have the same length.
 All words contain only lowercase alphabetic characters.

 ### Thoughts:

 This is a little complicated problem.
 Solution may vary based on different requirements.